toshkv/godiff/README.md

 #godiff
 A File/Directory diff-like comparison tool with HTML output.

-This program can be use to compare files and directories for differences.
+This program can be used to compare files and directories for differences.
 When comparing directories, it iterates through all files in both directories and compares files having the same name.